UP | HOME

 5.

 Javier Esparza, Jan Křetínský and Salomon Sickert: One Theorem to Rule Them All: A Unified Translation of LTL into ω-Automata.
 Proceedings of LICS’18.
-To appear.

 Describes (among other things) the constructions used for translating formulas of the form GF(guarantee) or FG(safety), that can be disabled with -x gf-guarantee=0.